train

 Discover the spirit and rituals of sumo

-Step into the dohyo and face a real match.
+Step into the dohyo and fight a real wrestler

 explore